tnakai11/git-memo/README.md

 hello world
 ```

+Pass `--repo <PATH>` to work with a different repository from any location.

 ## Organizing categories

 Categories are simple names under `refs/memo/`.
 Keep them short (e.g. `todo`, `idea`, `bug`) so that Git ref names remain valid.
 You can create as many categories as needed and list or remove them independently.